 There will be a total of 18 online Connect homework assignments that will be administered via our Canvas page.
 Each homework assignment may cover any information discussed in lecture as well as relevant information given in the textbook.
-Each homework assignment is worth 10 points, and is due at 9:00am on the given due date (see schedule for due dates).
+Each homework assignment is worth 10 points, and is due at 1:00pm on the given due date (see schedule for due dates).
 Your lowest 3 homework assignment grades will be dropped automatically when your final grade for the course is calculated.

 Throughout the semester, there will be a variety of In-Class Exercises in which you are expected to work with your classmates to practice and master our LIFE 102 course content.
 Typical In-Class Exercises might include group discussions, exploring a course topic, working together to solve problems, or answering direct questions.
 Learning Assistants will be available for help and support.
-The iClicker remotes or iClicker Reef mobile app will be frequently used to assess your understanding of course content.